amin-henteti/Amin-Henteti-Resume/README.md

 ## License

-Forty Seconds CV is distributed under the BSD 3-Clause license.
+This CV Template is distributed under the BSD 3-Clause license.
 See LICENSE file for more information.

 ## User Interface